prime31/ZestKit/README.md

 ### What Can I Tween?

-Out of the box, ZestKit can tween any int, float, Vector2, Vector3, Vector4, Quaternion, Color, Color32 and it has a built in spline editor ("borrowed" from GoKit and expanded upon ;).
+Out of the box, ZestKit can tween any int, float, Vector2, Vector3, Vector4, Quaternion, Rect, Color, Color32 and it has a built in spline editor ("borrowed" from GoKit and expanded upon ;).
 ZestKit offers both strongly targeted and weakly targeted tweens.
 What's the difference between strongly and weakly targeted tweens?
 A strongly targeted tween is something ZestKit knows about out of the box.
 The most commonly used would be transform.position/rotation/scale, material.color, etc. A weakly targeted tween means ZestKit doesn't know about the object or property being tweened.
 For example, if you have a custom class (SomeCustomClass) that has a Vector3 property (myVector3) you can still tween this value with ZestKit by using a property tween.
 The following would do the trick:

 ```csharp
 PropertyTweens.vector3PropertyTo( someCustomClassInstance, "myVector3", Vector3.zero, Vector3.one, 0.4f )